Mike Crawford

 Mike Crawford (born October 29, 1974) is an American former professional football player.
 He played professionally as a linebacker with of the Miami Dolphins on the National Football League (NFL) and the Las Vegas Outlaws of the XFL.

 Early life

 Crawford attended George Whittell High School in Zephyr Cove, Nevada.
 He was named all-conference and all-state honors.
-His freshman year, he did not make the football team due to his size.
-He played soccer and was known for his aggressiveness and was asked by the football coaches to join the team next season.
+His freshman year, he played soccer.
+The football team was losing a bunch of seniors and needed Crawford.
+He started playing his sophomore year.
 His senior year his team won the Nevada state championship.
 Besides playing football, Crawford played varsity basketball and was a member of the golf team for two years.

 College career

-His freshman year (1993), Crawford was a walk-on for the Nevada Wolf Pack.
-In 1994, his sophomore year, Crawford saw playing time in 10 games.
+Crawford walked on his sophomore year and saw playing time in 10 games.
 As a junior in the 1995 season, Crawford was named second-team All Big West with 110 tackles.
 He recorded 17 tackles against San Diego State.
-He recorded 111 tackles and was named MVP of the 1996 Las Vegas Bowl.
+He recorded 111 tackles and was named MVP of the 1996 Las Vegas Bowl where he had 23 tackles, 4 sacks, and 1 interception.